onmyway133/Recipes/README.md

 ### Git

 - Use `.gitignore` file from https://www.gitignore.io/api/swift
-- There are both pros and cons of checking in dependencies files (CocoaPOds and Carthage).
+- There are both pros and cons in [checking in dependencies](https://guides.cocoapods.org/using/using-cocoapods#should-i-check-the-pods-directory-into-source-control) files (CocoaPods and Carthage).
 Here I choose to ignore them to not clutter the code base.

+> Whether or not you check in the Pods directory, the Podfile and Podfile.lock should always be kept under version control.

 ### Launch Screen